askl56/Challenges/readme.md

 8. **ABC Problem** - You are given a collection of ABC blocks.
 Just like the ones you had when you were a kid.
 There are twenty blocks with two letters on each block.
 You are guaranteed to have a complete alphabet amongst all sides of the blocks.

+9. **Ruth-Aaron Pairs** - In mathematics, a Ruth–Aaron pair consists of two consecutive integers (e.g. 714 and 715) for which the sums of the distinct prime factors of each integer are equal.

 ### Ruby Exercises with RSpec

 **String Manipulation Category** - Exercises involving string manipulation